mootools/mootools-core/Docs/Element/Element.Event.md

 ### Notes:

-- You can stop the Event by returning false in the listener or calling [Event:stop](#Event:stop).
+- You can stop the Event by returning false in the listener or calling [Event:stop][].
 - This method is also attached to Document and Window.

 ### See Also: